nuxeo-sandbox/nuxeo-fontoxml/README.md

         index.html
         . . .
 ```

+### Displaying Fonto in the UI
-  * For very quick test, we added an iFrame to the default nuxeo-file-view document, just adding:
+For very quick test, we added an iFrame to the default nuxeo-file-view document, just adding:

 ```
 <nuxeo-card>